kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 #### Enqueueing an API call while a previous one is in-flight

 One other possible scenario occurs when an API call is executing (is in-flight) and a new API call for the same object is added.
 If both calls have the same type, standard merging logic could be applied.
-This involves merging the new API call with the in-flight call itself
-(note that the in-flight call should still be stored in the map with details, but not in the queue with resource IDs).
+This involves adjusting the new API call with the in-flight call's details to reflect the changes that are already in-flight and avoid repeating them in the next call (note that the in-flight call should still be stored in the map with details, but not in the queue with resource IDs).

-If the new call is less relevant, it should be skipped.
-However, if it's more relevant, it should be stored, and once the in-flight call completes, the object's UID should be re-added to the queue.
-Re-adding it earlier isn't feasible, as two API calls for the same object shouldn't be executed concurrently, which could lead to unexpected behaviors.

 #### Waiting for the API call to finish